Alternative Break Service Trips

 Habitat for Humanity Trips

-16 students traveled March 5-12, 2017 to two different locations: New Orleans, LA and Beaumont, TX.
+Students traveled March 2-9, 2019 to two different locations: Union-Anson County in Monroe, North Carolina and Houston, Texas.
 Students and staff advisors worked alongside families to renovate and build new homes in Habitat communities.
-Activities included the building of a house frame and roof, painting and various other small construction projects.
+The Houston group worked with the ReStore and their deconstruction team to salvage reusable household items and appliances for new projects.
+Activities also included the building of a house frame and roof, painting and various other small construction projects.
 Students worked with and alongside families who ultimately received their new home.

-Over winter break, students traveled to Guatemala for ten days to work with Global Village of Habitat for Humanity.
+Over winter break, students traveled to Trinidad for ten days to work with Global Village of Habitat for Humanity.
 With a staff advisor, students were part of a larger group with people from all over the country.
-They worked together to build smokeless stoves for residents of San Pedro, a village that works tirelessly on coffee farms.
-Students were immersed in Guatemalan culture while serving and had the opportunity to experience a coffee bean plantation and picked their own coffee beans!
+They served together to build a foundation of a new home for a deserving family.
+Students were immersed in Trinidadian culture while serving.

 Moravian College encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please e-mail the Center for Career and Civic Engagement at firstname.lastname@example.org or call 610-861-1509.